-A late preterm (near-term) infant is a baby born three to six weeks early, or between 34 and 36 completed weeks of gestation (almost 37 weeks).
+A late preterm infant is a baby born three to six weeks early, or between 34 and 36 days completed weeks of gestation (almost 37 weeks).
 In the last six weeks of pregnancy, the baby usually gains about one half pound per week, so babies born a few weeks early are somewhat smaller than full-term newborns.
-Although late preterm infants are usually significantly larger than very premature newborns, they are still premature and have their own, unique health considerations.
+Although late preterm infants may look more like a full-term infant, they are still premature and have their own, unique health risks and needs.

-Recent studies show that babies born just three to six weeks early are at greater risk for potentially serious health problems than full-term newborns.
+Recent studies show that babies born just 3 to 6 weeks early are at greater risk for potentially serious health problems than full-term newborns.
 It is important for parents to be alert for the special situations or needs that may arise because their baby is just a few weeks early.

 1. Feeding.
 Late preterm infants tend to feed slower and may need to be fed more often than full-term babies.
 In addition, a late preterm infant may not be able to take in as much breastmilk or formula as a full-term infant.
 It is essential these infants feed often for the first several days to help prevent jaundice.
 As with all infants, if a baby begins to refuse feedings, even for less than a day, the parents or caregiver should contact the baby’s nurse practitioner or pediatrician.
 Some late preterm infants may have problems initiating or maintaining breastfeeding; so a mother who chooses to breastfeed may need to ask for support from a nurse, physician or lactation consultant.

 2. Sleeping.
 Late preterm infants may be sleepier than most full-term infants and may sleep through needed feedings, in which case she or he should be awakened to eat after three to four hours.
 All infants, including late preterm infants, should always be placed on their backs to sleep.